Every year students join mentors in disciplines across campus to delve into research through the Summer Hope Academic Research Program (SHARP).

 - How to find a mentor or project

-- Summer Hope Academic Research Program (SHARP) Applications
+- Summer Hope Academic Research Program (SHARP) Abstracts

-Check out our list of available summer research projects (below) and apply through the SHARP application system.
-Keep in mind that not all summer projects are advertised on this system and application deadlines vary, so communication with your department is key.
+Check out our list of available summer research project abstracts (below) and submit a SHARP application.
+Keep in mind that not all summer projects are advertised on this page and application deadlines vary, so communication with your department of interest is key.

 - Students: I've been offered a position, now what?

 Communication with your hosting department is key.
-Read the offer letter carefully and respond with your acceptance.
-Often you will need to fill out other forms as well, including a contract and a health information form.
+Read the student agreement and offer letter carefully and respond with your acceptance.
 These should be turned in to the Office Manager of your hosting department.

-Non-Hope Students will also need to fill out a Health History Form (or a Health History form for International Students) and a TB form for the Health Clinic.
+Non-Hope Students Additional forms and paperwork may be required.
 If you are an international student from another institution, you will also need to fill out an International Student Arrival Information Form and mail it to the Hope College Paul G. Fried Center for Global Engagement prior to travel.

 You may not have another job at Hope College while you are a full-time research student.
 In addition, many research contracts may stipulate that no other outside positions are acceptable while conducting research, especially when a second job could impact safety and productivity in the research lab setting.